cryptolach/ING/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This program was written for COMP10002 (Unimelb) subject.
+This program was written for COMP10002 subject.

 This program, given a text file of arbitrary size, searches for the line which resembles the search term